Psalm 134

 Notes

-The opening word הִנֵּה — typically rendered "behold" or "look" — serves as an interjection that draws immediate attention to what follows.
-It can function as a summons or call to action, which is why many translations render it "come" here.
-However, "behold" or "look here" captures the sense better: the congregation is pointing, as it were, toward the night-watch priests and calling them to attention.
-The whole utterance is an urgent summons to worship.
+The opening word הִנֵּה — typically "behold" or "look" — is an interjection that arrests the listener's attention.
+Many translations render it "come," reading it as a simple call to action, but "behold" captures the pointing quality more precisely: the congregation gestures toward the night-watch priests and calls them to attention.
+It is an urgent summons to worship.

 The address כָּל עַבְדֵי יְהוָה — "all you servants of the LORD" — in verse 1 refers to the priestly and Levitical staff who maintained the Temple through the night hours.
 The verb הָעֹמְדִים ("who stand") is the participial form of עָמַד — "to stand, to serve, to take one's post."
 This is a characteristic term for priestly service (Deuteronomy 10:8, 1 Kings 8:11); the priests and Levites "stand before the LORD" as his appointed ministers.
 The night-watches בַּלֵּילוֹת are noted explicitly — the Temple was never left without priestly service, even through the dark hours.
 The invitation to bless the LORD in the night has resonances with Psalm 119:62 ("at midnight I rise to praise you") and anticipates the New Testament's pattern of nocturnal prayer and watch.

-The verb בָּרֲכוּ ("bless") in verse 1, and again in verse 2, is the same root used throughout the psalm — בָּרַךְ.
-In the Psalter this verb moves in two directions: creatures bless (בָּרַךְ) God, meaning they acknowledge, praise, and honor him; and God blesses creatures, meaning he bestows good on them.
-The entire psalm is structured around this double movement, with verses 1–2 being the human blessing upward and verse 3 being the divine blessing downward.
+The verb בָּרַךְ ("bless") governs the psalm from beginning to end.
+In the Psalter it moves in two directions: creatures bless God, meaning they acknowledge and honor him; and God blesses creatures, meaning he bestows good on them.
+The entire psalm is structured around this double movement — verses 1–2 the human blessing upward, verse 3 the divine blessing downward.

 Verse 2 calls for the lifting of hands שְׂאוּ יְדֵכֶם קֹדֶשׁ — literally "lift up your hands toward the sanctuary/holiness."
-The gesture of raised hands was a standard posture of blessing and prayer in the ancient world, combining vulnerability and offering.
-In the Psalter hands are lifted "toward the Most Holy Place" (Psalm 28:2) and "toward your holy oracle" (Psalm 63:4).
-For the priests, lifting hands toward the sanctuary while standing within it is the gesture that accompanies the pronouncement of blessing — the identical gesture described in the priestly blessing at the conclusion of festivals (Leviticus 9:22).
+Raised hands were the standard posture of prayer and blessing in the ancient world, an act of open offering before God.
+Elsewhere in the Psalter, hands are lifted "toward the Most Holy Place" (Psalm 28:2) and "toward your holy oracle" (Psalm 63:4).
+For the priests, this gesture accompanies the formal pronouncement of blessing — precisely the gesture described at the conclusion of the great festivals (Leviticus 9:22).

 The Priestly Response: The Creator Blesses You from Zion (v.
 3)